JamieBohannaWebDev/insurance-csv-parsing/readme.md

 # Broker Insights

 Hey there!
-This is a simple project that parses and normalizes CSV data for different insurance brokers.
+This is a project that parses and normalizes CSV data for different insurance brokers.

+This was a bit of a tricky project, but I'm happy with the result.
+I hope you like it!

+This project uses Node.js and the following dependencies:

+- **[csv-parser](https://www.npmjs.com/package/csv-parser)**: A CSV parsing library that we use to read the CSV files.
+- **[jest](https://www.npmjs.com/package/jest)**: A testing library that we use to write our tests.
+- **[chalk](https://www.npmjs.com/package/chalk)**: A library that we use to add some color to our console output.

 ## Prerequisites